 Testimony of Yvette Espiritu

-Yvette came from a deeply religious family.
-His father had a position in the church for nearly three decades.
-She had little doubts where she belongs, after all, all religions lead to one God, or so she thought.
-She felt secure because “only members will be saved” was their dogma.
-Similar to Extra Ecclesiam nulla salus, if she was removed, salvation is no longer guaranteed.
+Yvette came from a religious family.
+His father had a position in the Iglesia Ni Cristo church for nearly three decades.
+She felt secure inside because their dogma was that “only INC members will be saved.”
+Similar to Roman Catholic’s Extra Ecclesiam nulla salus, there is no salvation outside the church of “Manalo.”

 → How the Bible is twisted by other religions.